Adrianhammer/JobScraper/README.md

 # 🚀 Overview

-JobScraper is a powerful and efficient C# application designed to automate the process of fetching job postings from specific online sources *(currently scoped in on webcruiter)*.
+JobScraper is a powerful and efficient C# application designed to automate the process of fetching job postings from specific online sources *(currently scoped in on Innovasjon Norge which are using webcruiter)*.
 It deserializes JSON data, extracts key job details, and intelligently stores them in a local SQLite database.

 This project is built with a focus on clean architecture, maintainability, and robust data handling, serving as a practical learning experience in web scraping, data persistence, and C# best practices.